Work underway at Council’s Hawks Green Depot site to provide 44 new homes

 “I am pleased that we will be delivering 22 much needed Council homes as well as 22 homes for sale.
 The development will transform this under-used piece of Council-owned land, and I hope the future residents of this lovely development will enjoy their new homes.”

-The new council homes were made possible through the Council’s Housing Revenue Account Capital Programme Housing Investment fund and with funding from the West Midlands Combined Authority (WMCA) Brownfield Land and Property Development Fund.
+The new council homes were made possible through the Council’s Housing Revenue Account Capital Programme Housing Investment fund and with property development finance from the West Midlands Combined Authority (WMCA) Brownfield Land and Property Development Fund.

 The Council successfully bid for £900,000 from the WMCA to fund land remediation works on the site.